 Buckhead is one of Atlanta’s most important and trendy business districts noted for its shopping, entertainment, and high-end residential neighborhoods.
 Running north and south through the district, the Peachtree Road corridor is characterized by high-rise developments, including the striking Terminus 100 building.
 At a height of 148 m (485 ft), this building features 26 floors and

 60,000 m2 (650,000 ft2) of multi-use space (for both ground-floor retail and residential needs) that is topped by a glass crown.

-Atlanta’s ABE Enterprises installed their innovative “top down” shoring wall in the 2-level below-grade parking garage.
-Rather than digging to the required depth and installing the wall from the bottom up the “ABE Wall” is constructed in stages beginning at grade level.
-This allows the developer to use the entire footprint of the property, as the wall is poured against the dirt leaving no room for exterior applied waterproofing membranes.
-As a result the project team required an equally innovative concrete waterproofing system in place of conventional membrane systems.
+As part of this building’s construction, Atlanta’s ABE Enterprises, Inc. installed their innovative top-down shoring wall in the parking garage, which is two levels below grade.
+Rather than digging to the required depth and installing the wall from the bottom up, the company built their shoring wall in stages, starting at grade level.
+This approach saves on time and cost, but as the concrete is poured directly against the soil, it leaves no room to apply waterproofing membranes.
+As a result, the project team needed an equally innovative concrete waterproofing system.

-By using the Krystol Concrete Waterproofing System, a considerable amount construction time and cost was saved.
-The use of KIM eliminated numerous steps traditionally encountered with waterproofing this type of shoring wall and created the foundation for a watertight structure.
-Hardin Construction was so pleased with the performance, the Krystol system has already been selected as the waterproofing solution to be used in the upcoming Terminus 200 project.
+By using products with such technology, a considerable amount of construction time and cost was saved.
+The use of KIM eliminated numerous steps traditionally encountered with waterproofing a shoring wall, and it also created the foundation for a watertight structure.
+Likewise, the use of the Krystol Waterstop System eliminated unnecessary steps in waterproofing construction joints that the project team might have experienced with a PVC or bentonite application.